brandoneprice31/async/README.md

 ------
 Parallel
 ============

 ```go
 func Parallel(...func() error) Errors
 ```

-Makes multiple concurrent functions calls and collects the errors.
+Makes multiple parallel functions calls and collects their returned errors safely.
+Each argument is a function that returns an error.
+The returned object contains all of the errors that were returned by these arguments.

+Parallel doesn't guarantee the synchronization of shared memory between the functions being called.
+Therefore all variables being shared by these functions need to make use of go sync primitives like channels or mutex locks.

 ```go
 func main() {